Finbuckle.MultiTenant

 Basic Configuration

 Finbuckle.MultiTenant is simple to get started with.
-Below is a sample app that configured to use the subdomain as the tenant identifier and the app's configuration (most likely from a appsettings.json file)' as the source of tenant details.
+Below is a sample app configured to use the subdomain as the tenant identifier and the app's configuration ( most likely from an appsettings.json file) as the source of tenant details.

 using Finbuckle.MultiTenant;